dgnest/ansible-role-virtualenvwrapper/README.md

 The default role variables in `defaults/main.yml` are:

     ---
-    # defaults file for virtualenwrapper
+    # defaults file for virtualenvwrapper

 ## Dependencies